Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-your-first-pull-request.md

 A pull request is a way to notify other people that a feature is done and ready to be merged into another branch.

-You'll create a pull request, and generally, another developer will review your code and give you comments on the code.
+You'll create a pull request; generally, another developer will review your code and give you comments on the code.

 Let's take the demo project we just created.
 It's a plain simple empty git project.